 But when learning Spanish, one of the pronunciation categories for words is “aguda”, which are words that are stressed on the last syllable.
 So the joke is correct, dolor is an aguda word, but you don’t put an accent mark on it because it ends in the letter R.

-Of course, that’s a topic for another day, but it’s a nice little joke that gives you an introduction into the world of Spanish phonetics.
+Of course, that’s a topic for another day, but it’s a nice little joke that gives you an introduction to the world of Spanish phonetics.

 Use what you learned